den864/Spring-Microservices/README.md

-"# Spring-Microservices"
+userService and contactService are microservices mapped on eurekaServer.<br>
-userService and contactService are microservices mapped on eurekaServer api-gateway is a single service which can route to userService and contactService
+api-gateway is a single service which can route to userService and contactService.